Our tentative date for 2023 will be October 21 – 11/4

-Volunteers will depart the US on Saturday, November 24, 2018 arriving in Apam, Ghana on Sunday the 25th.
-Volunteers will leave Ghana on December 7, 2018 for an arrival in the US on Saturday, December 8.
+The Building Solid Foundations’ Board of Directors has announed dates for the 2021 trip to Apam.
+Volunteers will depart the US on Saturday, October 16, arriving in Apam, Ghana on Sunday the 17th.
+Volunteers will leave Ghana on Friday, October 29 for an arrival in the US on Saturday, October 30.
 We expect this trip to reach capacity.
-If you are intending to join us on the trip, please complete the Application found on the “Documents” tab.
-Mail your completed Application and your $100 non-refundable check to Building Solid Foundations, 963 E. Market Street, York, PA 17403
+If you are interested in joining us on the trip, please complete the Application found on the “Documents” tab.
+Mail your completed Application and your $100 non-refundable check to Building Solid Foundations, c/o Quartey CPA, 140 Roosevelt Avenue, York, PA 17401.

 Other documents that will help you prepare for your trip can be found by clicking on the “Documents” tab.

 Watch this space for important registration and payment deadlines.
 Email firstname.lastname@example.org for additional information.

 In response to the on-going Coronavirus pandemic, the Board of Directors has decided to postpone our fall 2020 trip.
 The Board is looking at several options for 2021.
 Watch this space for announcements.